 "Have I conceived this entire people?
 Have I given birth to it...?
-From where do I have meat...?"
-(11:12)
+From where shall I get meat to give to this entire people when they weep to me?"
+(11:12-13)

 A young man traveled to the city of Ger to speak with the great Sefas Emes, Reb Yehudah Leib Alter zt'l.
-He had just gotten married, he told the Rebbe, and things were very difficult for him and his new bride as far as parnasah livelihood was concerned.
+He had just gotten married, he told the Rebbe, and things were very difficult for him and his new bride as far as parnasah - livelihood was concerned.
 What bothered him the most was that his father, a wealthy man in his own right, had pretty much neglected him since the marriage.
 He adamantly refused to help support him and his starving household.